APMonitor/begin_python/README.md

 ### Begin Python with the TCLab

+Welcome to this introductory course on Python!
+This course is intended to help you start programming in Python from little or no prior experience.
+There are video tutorials for each exercise if you have questions along the way.
+One of the unique things about this course is that you work on basic elements to help you with a temperature control project.
+You will see your Python code have a real effect by adjusting heaters to maintain a target temperature, just like a thermostat in a home or office.

 One of the best ways to start or review a programming language is to work on a simple project.
 These exercises are designed to teach basic Python programming skills to help you design a temperature controller.
 Temperature control is found in many applications such as home or office HVAC, manufacturing processes, transportation, and life sciences.
 Even our bodies regulate temperature to a specific set point.
 This project is to regulate the temperature of the TCLab.
-Each TCLab has thermochromic paint that turns from black to purple when the temperature reaches the target temperature of 37°C (99°F).
+Each TCLab has thermochromic (changes color with temperature) paint that turns from black to purple when the temperature reaches the target temperature of 37°C (99°F).

 **Objective**: Program the TCLab to maintain the temperature at 37°C. Display the heater level with an LED indicator as the program is adjusting the temperature.
 Create a plot of the temperature and heater values over a 10 minute evaluation period.